China to keep COVID-19 border restrictions for another year - WSJ

-The provisional timeline of the second half of 2022 was set during a mid-May meeting of the country's cabinet, or State Council, the WSJ reported, citing a person familiar with the matter.
+The provisional timeline of the second half of 2022 was set during a mid-May meeting of the country's cabinet, or State Council, the WSJ reported on.wsj.com/3xEaKs4, citing a person familiar with the matter.

 Our Standards: The Thomson Reuters Trust Principles.